Asan01/SP2020Spring/SIS2/README.md

 5)List of users in the system

 I was able to implement everything except Hard disk usage info unfortunately.
-The code worked fine, but yesterday night I installed several libraries and dependancies and in addition there was some update that was not installed properly.
-Maybe this was the reason code had troubles being executed, in addition I can no longer access terminal for some reason..